opf/openproject-translations/README.md

 * OpenProject version **3.0.0 or higher** ( or a current installation from the `dev` branch)

-## Installation
+### Plugin Installation

 Edit the `Gemfile.plugins` file in your openproject-installation directory to contain the following lines:

 <pre>
-gem "openproject-translations", :git => 'https://github.com/finnlabs/openproject-translations.git', :branch => 'dev'
+gem "openproject-webhooks", :git => 'https://github.com/finnlabs/openproject-webhooks.git', :branch => 'stable'
 </pre>

 Then update your bundle with: